Jayleeva/42minishell/README.md

 - Work from your branch.
 - Once you're done, push: ``git add *``, ``git commit -m ""``, ``git push --set-upstream origin yourbranch`` (if first push from this branch, otherwise: ``git push``).
-- Inform me you've pushed.
-- I will go on the github page and select: "compare and pull request".
-If it's not possible to automatically merge, I will have to choose what code to keep and what code to discard: I may need to ask some questions to be sure I make the right choices.
-Once it's possible to merge, I will click on "create pull request", then "merge pull request", "confirm merge".
+- Go on the github page, on "branches", and select yours.
+Click on the "x commits ahead of".
+If it's not possible to automatically merge, you will have to choose what code to keep and what code to discard: don't hesitate to ask some questions to be sure you make the right choices.
+Once it's possible to merge, click on "create pull request", then "merge pull request", "confirm merge".
-- Once I'm done, I will inform you.
 - Pull to have the merged version locally: ``git pull``.
 If too complicated, suppress your local copy and reclone it: ``git clone``.